e107inc/e107-easyshop/readme.txt

    - admin_general_preferences.php: PayPal info: new option to enable PayPal IPN
    - admin_general_preferences.php: PayPal info: new option to enable note to seller (only with e-mail override)
    - admin_general_preferences.php: PayPal info: new option to enable login, e-mail and/or address in setting 'Info level'
+   - admin_general_preferences.php: PayPal info: new option to enable additional text in e-mail (only with e-mail override)
    - admin_monitor.php: new lists to view IPN orders; thanks KVN
    - admin_overview.php: new program to view downloadable products
    - easyshop.php: product details rotates images when multiple images are available